scientific-python/upload-nightly-action/README.md

 # nightly uplolad.

-This provide a standard action to upload nightly updates to the scientific-python nightly channel.
+This provides a standard GitHub Action to upload nightly builds to the scientific-python nightly channel.

 In your Continuous Intregration pipeline once you've built you wheel, you can